tarek-elmasri/EgFwd-shopping/README.md

 ```
   \c shopping_dev;
-  GRANT ALL PREIVILEGES ON DATABASE shopping_dev TO shopping_user;
+  GRANT ALL PRIVILEGES ON DATABASE shopping_dev TO shopping_user;
   \c shopping_test;
-  GRANT ALL PREIVILEGES ON DATABASE shopping_test TO shopping_user;
+  GRANT ALL PRIVILEGES ON DATABASE shopping_test TO shopping_user;

 ```